 As you can see, we’re pretty much always having gymnasts engage hip flexors and typically they are very strong in our athletes.
 In addition to this overuse in the gym, we also as a society spend a lot of time sitting outside of practice (driving in the car, sitting at school/out of school for homework, sitting at work, lounging at home on the couch, sleeping on your side with your knees up).
 You would be amazed how much time you spend with your hips flexed if you broke down the hours of the day.
 This is a possible reason (along with compensation) that many times despite doing flexibility or stretching our gymnasts still show hip flexor restrictions.

 In many of the athletes, it is one contributing factor to the typical “archy back” posture female gymnasts develop overtime.
-Tight hip flexors are usually one piece of the puzzle along with: decreased lower ab strength or poor lower ab control during skills, weak and/or hyper-flexibile hamstrings, excessive lower back mobility, and overdeveloped lower back musculature.
+Tight hip flexors are usually one piece of the puzzle along with: decreased lower ab strength or poor lower ab motor control during skills, weak and/or hyper-flexibile hamstrings, excessive lower back mobility, the presence of compensatory movement strategies.
 All of these factors might predispose the gymnast to lower back and knee injuries down the road.
 This is why this topic is so important to look at and recognize.
 Along with injury prevention, it will help allow gymnasts to reach larger split angles, and increase their ability to get into a better tight arch position for skills like bridges, back/front handsprings, beam series involving handsprings, and Yurehcnkos.

 The first step in the process is understanding which one of the hip flexors is causing most of the issues, the 1 joint (ilipsoas) or the 2 joint (rectus femoris).
 In Physical Therapy, we use one tool known as the Thomas Test to determine this.
 I’ll explain the test, but also provide a picture of what to do and how to detect common errors.
 Within the pictures I had the athletes raise one arm to see the positions better.